Moscow International Business Center: Pedestrian

-The Bagration Bridge is a pedestrian bridge that goes over the Moskva River.
+The Bagration Bridge is a pedestrian bridge that goes over the Moskva (river).
 It connects Tower 2000 and the rest of the MIBC complex.

 Road

 Major thoroughfares that connect to the MIBC are the Third Ring Road, 3rd Magistralnaya street, and the Presnenskaya Embankment.

 To correspond with the growing MIBC, new highways and interchanges were built to connect the MIBC with the main transport arteries of the city.
-These projects include the ten-lane Dorogomilovsky Bridge of the Third Ring Road over the Moskva River, the Third Ring Road interchange with Kutuzovsky Avenue, and the extension of the Presnenskaya Embankment.
+These projects include the ten-lane Dorogomilovsky Bridge of the Third Ring Road over the Moskva (river), the Third Ring Road interchange with Kutuzovsky Avenue, and the extension of the Presnenskaya Embankment.
 Existing roads were reconstructed and rearranged.

 Rapid transit

-The MIBC is served by two metro lines, and three stations, and was for a time served by a further station and line.
-Two of the stations are named Delovoy Tsentr (Russian for "business center").
-Vystavochnaya (formerly known as Delovoy Tsentr) and Mezhdunarodnaya are on the Filyovskaya line, while Delovoy Tsentr is on the incomplete Bolshaya Koltsevaya line.
-The first Delovoy Tsentr was on Kalininsko-Solntsevskaya line since 2014, but was closed after four years operation, pending further development of the line.

-The MIBC in addition is served by the Moscow Central Circle urban rail, with a station also named Delovoy Tsentr which opened in 2016.
-There are also plans to install a high-speed rail system between the MIBC and Sheremetyevo International Airport.